Sankara Karamoko

-Sankara William Karamoko (born 9 November 2003) is an Ivorian professional football player who plays as a striker for Austrian Football Bundesliga club Wolfsberger AC.
+Sankara William Karamoko (born 9 November 2003) is an Ivorian professional footballer who plays as a forward for Austrian club Wolfsberger AC.

-Career
+Club career

-Karamoko began his senior career with the Ivory Coast Ligue 1 club ASEC Mimosas in 2021, and helped them win 2 leagues and cups.
-He was the 2023–24 CAF Champions League Top Scorer.
+Karamoko began his senior career with the Ivory Coast Ligue 1 club ASEC Mimosas in 2021, and helped them win two leagues and cups.
+He was the 2023–24 CAF Champions League top scorer.
 On 31 January 2024, he transferred to the Austrian Football Bundesliga club Wolfsberger AC on a contract until 2027.
+Karamoko joined the Serbian club IMT on loan on 25 July 2025.

 International career

 Karamoko was called up to the Ivory Coast for the 2022 African Nations Championship.